-This is an independent expenditure in support of ............(insert candidate name) prepared and paid for by .............(insert name of entity participating in the expenditure). .............(insert address).
+This is an independent expenditure in support of(insert candidate name) prepared and paid for by(insert name of entity participating in the expenditure),(insert address).
 It is not coordinated with or approved by any candidate nor is any candidate responsible for it.
 Commented [PJ(12]: This provision enacts Advisory Opinion 412 into rule.

 Commented [PJ(13]: This provision specifies how to administer the deadlines for the public subsidy program when a special election is called to fill a vacancy in nomination under section 204B.13, subdivision 1, paragraph (c).
-These special elections do not have filing periods like typical special elections.
+These special elections do not have filing periods like a typical special election.
 Instead, the political party with the vacancy in nomination has until 7 days after the general election to submit the name of the party's candidate.
-This subpart uses the deadlines applicable to typical special elections (1 day after the filing period closes for the agreement; five days after the filing period closes for the affidavit) and ties them to the deadline for submitting the name of the party's new candidate (7 days after the general election).
+The rule part applies the deadlines applicable to typical special elections (1 day after the filing period closes for the agreement; five days after the filing period closes for the affidavit) to the deadline for submitting the name of the party's new candidate (7 days after the general election).